 Electrical safety basics

-If someone received an electric shock, a number of injuries could be sustained.
-This could include serious burns, with internal burns being common and often undetected without medical treatment.
+A number of injuries can be sustained from an electric shock.
+Injury types could include serious burns, with internal burns being common and often undetected without medical treatment.
 The flow of current can stop the heart and affect breathing, or put the heart out of normal rhythm.
 The muscle spasms caused by the electric current could cause other, secondary injuries (for example a broken bone because of a fall from a ladder).

 It is the current that does the harm, not the voltage, and a surprisingly small current flow (measured in fractions of one Amp) through the chest can stop the heart or lungs working properly.